MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - work on deploying

-- doesn't seem to load having issues with the backen
+- doesn't seem to load having issues with the backend

 ### 11:00 - 1:30

-- working on some styling and refactoring userprofile component
+- working on some styling and refactoring user profile component

 ### 1:30 - 2:00